 1. Pre-Award: Identification of Grant Projects

 a.
-Pre-Planned Priority Objectives: Identification of grant projects is driven by the College's planning process and is informed by the strategic goals established by the College, formal evaluations and assessments, and key initiatives included in department operational plans.
-Resource needs related to high-priority projects form the focus of the College's grant-seeking efforts.
-These projects and resource needs are integrated into the College’s annual grants development calendar, which is approved by the President and Executive Council.
+Pre-Planned Priority Projects: Identification of grant projects is driven by the College's planning process and is informed by the strategic goals established by the College, assessments, and key initiatives included in department operational plans and OCC Master Plans.
+Resource needs related to high-priority projects form the focus of the College's grant-seeking efforts, which are guided by the President and Executive Council.

 b.
-Emerging Opportunities: Although grant seeking is focused on pursuing priority projects identified in annual and multi-year plans, any Onondaga employee may propose a grant project idea in alignment with the College’s strategic plan or departmental operational plans at anytime throughout the year.
+Emerging Opportunities: Although grant seeking is focused on pursuing priority projects identified in annual and multi-year plans, any Onondaga employee may propose a grant project idea in alignment with the College’s strategic plan or departmental operational plans.
 Grant project ideas that are proposed by employees or by partner organizations during the year will adhere to the following process.

 2. Pre-Award: Proposal Development and Submission Process

 a.
-Process for Proposal Development: Once a grant proposal form has been reviewed and approved by Executive Council, the project will enter the planning phase and a funding search will be conducted, if not identified at the time of submission.
-Once a prospective funder has been identified, proposals planned for submission will be added to the grants calendar, and the Grants Office will assist the project director with proposal development.
+Process for Proposal Development: Once a grant proposal has been approved to proceed with proposal development, a funding search will be conducted, if not identified at the time of submission.
+Once a prospective funder has been identified, proposals planned for submission will be added to the grants calendar, and the Office of Government, Grants, & Alumni will assist the project director with proposal development.

 d.
-Post-submission contact with funding agencies: While the proposal is in the review process, any required follow up with the funding agency will be the responsibility of the Grants Office at all funding levels, except in the case of local or other private foundations where the OCC Foundation Executive Director or his/her designee has requested to serve as the primary point of contact.
+Post-submission contact with funding agencies: While the proposal is in the review process, any required follow up with the funding agency will be the responsibility of the Office of Government, Grants, & Alumni at all funding levels, except in the case of local or other private foundations where the OCC Foundation Director or his/her designee has requested to serve as the primary point of contact.

 3. Acceptance of Grants